 Pieced together in woodworking, sculpture and printmaking, I build objects that create a moment of reckoning.
 Something stands at a precipice; someone reaches out to touch the forbidden fruit.

-Let the style be a list:
+Let the style be a raging list:

 black leather